-In the beginning of the year, Raiffeisen International stock declined significantly at first in a difficult market environment and closed at its all-time low of \leqslant 13 on 17 February.
+In the beginning of the year, Raiffeisen International stock declined significantly at first in a difficult market environment and closed at its all-time low of $\in$ 13 on 17 February.
 However, in the course of a general market rally, the stock advanced appreciably when shortly thereafter very good earnings were reported for the year 2008.

 In the second quarter, bank stocks in particular benefited from conjectures that the recession had reached its worst point.
-Further positive impetus, especially for banks with CEE exposure, Page 20 Stock and investor relations exposure, Raiffeisen International stock surpassed the € 30 mark in the third quarter and later the € 40 mark.
+Further positive impetus, especially for banks with CEE exposure, came from the IMF's Financial Stability Report, which corrected estimates of the funding requirements of Central and Eastern European countries downward.
+Aided by these factors, Raiffeisen International stock neared the $\in$ 30 mark several times.
+However, because of the subsequently released negative forecasts by the IMF and World Bank, banks and hence Raiffeisen International had to give up part of their previously achieved gains at around mid-year.